TracerSec/HackerRankSolutions/README.md

 # HackerRankSolutions
-this repository is creating for providing HackerRank challenges solutions
+this repository is created for providing HackerRank challenges solutions